kittennbfive/kittenFS32/README.md

 #### Parameters
 None
 #### Returns
-Number of free sectors, multiply by 512 to get free space in bytes.
+Number of free sectors, multiply by 512 to get free space in bytes (or divide by 2 to get free space in kilobytes).

 ### get_file_size
 #### Overview
-Get the size of the open file.
+Get the size of an open file.
 #### Parameters
-None
+* filenr: The internal number of the opened file as written by `f_open()`.
 #### Returns
 File size in bytes.
 Sanity check this before further use.

+### f_ls
+#### Overview
+List the content of the card using a callback for each file.
+Caution: Directories are NOT supported!
+#### Parameters
+* callback: The function (returning `void`) to be called for each file.
+The parameter is of type `char const * const` and contains the filename in 8.3 format and null-terminated.
+The last call is made with `NULL` as a parameter to signal that we are done.
+#### Return Codes
+* `STATUS_OK`: Success.
+* `LS_LONG_NAME`: Encountered a long filename, this is unsupported!

 ## What you need to provide / low-level-API
 This code needs the following functions that you must provide: